Sentry Page Protection

 In the following graphs note the following:

-- the Crestmont Price/Earnings (P/E) ratio remains near the most expensive market valuation in U.S. stock market history (but well off its most recent peak) .
+- the Crestmont Price/Earnings (P/E) ratio remains near the most expensive market valuation in U.S. stock market history (> 3 standard deviations about its geometric mean).

 - when compared to inflation the current Crestmont P/E has now exceeded the upper extreme portion of the bubble zone defining the 1998-2000 bubble peak as shown on the 2nd chart.

 - pay particular attention to chart #2 where it can be seen high equity valuations are historically supported by inflation in the 0-3% range.
-Inflation remains outside this corridor (which occurred as of the end of April, 2021) and is concerning.
-Overvalued equities combined with high inflation tend be be a very dangerous combination.
+Inflation remains inside this corridor so markets remain vulnerable should inflation increase > 3%.

 U.S. (NYSE) Margin Debt